Stoyan4050/Delft_Hack/README.md

     ```bash
     cd frontend
-    yarn start
+    npm start
     ```

 ## Usage

-Visit `http://localhost:8000` for the backend and `http://localhost:3000` for the frontend.
+Visit `http://localhost:3000` for the frontend or `http://localhost:8000` for the backend.

 ## Acknowledgments